-Community Outreach: Beginning in PY20, WDA 2 Title I service providers are asked to partner with community- and faith-based organizations and other entities (Delegate Agencies) to more effectively provide workforce services to job seekers and businesses through a place-based approach, especially in high poverty, high unemployment areas and focused on target populations needing assistance as identified in Question 3 above.
+Community Engagement and Outreach: EMI's Community Engagement Team has established satellite locations across Milwaukee County to more effectively provide workforce services to job seekers and businesses through a place-based approach, especially in high poverty, high unemployment areas and focused on target populations needing assistance.

 Career Services: All required WIOA elements for basic and individualized career services are provided through the various partners of the workforce system in WDA 2, with the majority provided by core partners within the American Job Center (AJC) system.
 Basic and individualized career services include a wide range of service types including those specific to adults, dislocated workers, and youth.
 Examples include assessments, job search assistance, career counseling, referrals to other programs and services, provision of labor market information, individual employment planning, career planning, financial literacy, mentoring, and more.
+EMI provides digital literacy learning.
 WIOA-eligible clients seeking individualized career assistance are assigned to a Career Planner who serves as a case manager and career coach.
 These services are delivered through a human-centered perspective, with an understanding of regional employer demand, and focus on industry-specific skill needs, career pathway exploration, upskilling, and job matching.

 All Career Planners, regardless of funding stream, work one-on-one with clients, beginning with the delivery and interpretation of a comprehensive/objective assessment, development of an Individualized Employment Plan (IEP) and/or Individual Service Strategy (ISS).
 The Career Planner follows the client's experience, beginning with their engagement with the AJC and followed by other workforce services that are administered and documented in either a group or one-on-one session.
 Interactions continue with the client until successful job placement occurs, at which point the Career Planner provides follow-up services for a duration of time to assist the client with job retention needs.